sjaturner/scrawlr/README.md

 ## Conclusion

 Now that I've written that down, I think it's a great idea again.
 Expect that to last for about fifteen minutes.
 Might see if it runs though ...

+## PS

+That's nice - there seems to be a comment in the code. https://github.com/sjaturner/scrawlr/blob/master/paper.py